 The Big History Summer Institute at Dominican University of California is a unique five-day seminar for college and university faculty interested in learning and teaching Big History.
 The informative and hands-on sessions provide instruction in the content of Big History while focusing on the sharing of pedagogical strategies for conveying that content to students in an interactive and engaging manner.
-The Institute draws on the expertise of noted faculty: Dominican’s resident Big Historian, Cynthia Brown, author of Big History: From the Big Bang to the Present and winner of the American Book Award; Dominican faculty with notable experience in Big History pedagogy, currently involved in writing Teaching Big History on best practices; and experts in related fields, such as cosmology, religion, art, and philosophy.
+The Summer Institute draws on the expertise of noted faculty: Cynthia Brown, Dominican's resident Big Historian, author of Big History: From the Big Bang to the Present, and winner of the American Book Award; experienced Dominican Big History faculty and contributors to Teaching Big History; and experts in related fields such as cosmology, religion, art, and philosophy.

 The Institute will include interactive sessions, sometimes concurrently, on the following topics:

 - Understanding and teaching Big History using the thresholds framework

 - Interdisciplinary faculty development and collaboration

 - Integrating co-curricular events and activities

 Our next Summer Institute will be held June 15-19, 2015.